Rahul4h/GURU/README.md

 # GURU Project

-GURU is a Django + ML project for Codeforces problem suggestions.
+GURU is a Django  project for Codeforces problem suggestions.

 ## Features
 - Google OAuth login